mathjax/MathJax-docs/misc/faq.rst

 `www.mathjax.org <http://www.mathjax.org>`__ in IE to see if that loads correctly.
 If it does, this indicates that there may be something wrong with the webpage you were trying to view initially.
-If appropriate, upgrade the website to [the latest version of MathJax](http://www.mathjax.org/download/).
+If appropriate, upgrade the website to `the latest version of
+MathJax <http://www.mathjax.org/download/>`__.
 If the MathJax homepage does not display mathematics properly, there may be an issue with your security settings in Internet Explorer.
 Please check the following
 settings: